Home Warranty Dishwasher Coverage: Repairs, Replacements & Exclusions

 • You may not discover the exclusion until after you file a claim

-Portable and countertop dishwashers are generally considered small kitchen appliances rather than permanent home systems — and most home warranty companies draw a hard line at coverage.
+Portable and countertop dishwashers are generally considered small kitchen appliances rather than permanent home systems, and most home warranty companies draw a hard line at coverage.
+Liberty Home Guard and American Home Shield offer customizable add-ons that may, in some cases, extend coverage to non-standard appliances if you get it added in writing before enrolling.
 Always verify your plan's exact language before assuming your portable unit is protected.
-For more detail on home warranty appliance coverage, including which built-in appliances qualify, see our dedicated guide.
+For more detail on which built-in appliances qualify, see our guide on appliance coverage details.

 Compare Home Warranty Options in Ohio